 The new My5MedsafeMoments mobile app represents cutting-edge digital technology in healthcare safety and quality.
 This patient education tool, called 5 Moments of Medication Safety, works as a ready reckoner for patients to remember things to ask to care provider and precautions to take around medication.

-The App Dev group has also completed a mobile app for ICC users for the ICC Service Catalogue, to be used primarily by the Business Relationship Manager team to access service details when on calls or in meetings with Clients.
+The App Dev group has also completed a mobile app for UNICC users for the UNICC Service Catalogue, to be used primarily by the Business Relationship Manager team to access service details when on calls or in meetings with Clients.

 The OECD is an international organisation that works to build better policies for better lives.
 Their goal is to shape policies that foster prosperity, equality, opportunity and well-being for all.
 OECD draws on almost 60 years of experience and insights to better prepare the world of tomorrow.